Fear in the C-Suite after UnitedHealthcare CEO gunned down

 Even some executives of smaller companies are now considering personal security details, Eduardo Jany, senior vice president of global security and safety at News Corp., said in a phone interview on Tuesday.

 “There’s a lot of tension in the air right now.
-Even some fly-by-night comapnies are going to start investing in security,” said Jany, who also works as a consultant for other major companies.
+Even some fly-by-night companies are going to start investing in security,” said Jany, who also works as a consultant for other major companies.

 One executive at a major bank told CNN that the UnitedHealthcare CEO killing made plain the risk facing senior leaders in Corporate America.